Chapter 2 Cybersecurity and Reliable Websites

 Preventing Identity Theft

 Information obtained by cybercriminals can lead to identity theft.
 Identity theft occurs when a criminal steals another person’s information and uses it without their permission.
 This personal information, such as credit cards, Social Security number, and health insurance, can be used to create new accounts, make purchases, and commit other types of fraud.
-As more people use the internet to pay bills and shop, the amount of identity theft has grown.
+As more people use the Internet to pay bills and shop, the amount of identity theft has grown.

-When using the internet, a person should take measures to protect their privacy.
+When using the Internet, a person should take measures to protect their privacy.
 The following sections discuss strategies to prevent identity theft.

 Creating Strong Passwords

-When shopping, banking, or with other internet activities, sites commonly require people to create accounts and passwords.
+When shopping, banking, or with other Internet activities, sites commonly require people to create accounts and passwords.
 Having strong, long, and unique passwords is critical for protecting your account from cybercriminals.

 When creating passwords, keep the following points in mind: